confluentinc/examples/connect-streams-pipeline/docs/index.rst

 .. figure:: images/example_1.png

-Notes:

-- `KAFKA-2526 <https://issues.apache.org/jira/browse/KAFKA-2526>`__: one cannot use the ``--key-serializer`` argument in the ``confluent local produce`` to serialize the key as a ``Long``.
-As a result, in this example the key is serialized as a ``String``.
-As a workaround, you could write your own kafka.common.MessageReader (e.g. check out the default implementation of LineMessageReader) and then you can specify ``--line-reader`` argument in the ``confluent local produce``.

 Example 2: JDBC source connector with Single Message Transformations -> Key:Long and Value:JSON
 -----------------------------------------------------------------------------------------------

 -  :devx-examples:`Kafka Connect JDBC source connector|connect-streams-pipeline/jdbcjson-connector.properties` produces JSON values, and inserts the key using single message transformations, also known as ``SMTs``.
 This is helpful because by default JDBC source connector does not insert a key.
 -  :devx-examples:`Client application|connect-streams-pipeline/src/main/java/io/confluent/examples/connectandstreams/jdbcjson/StreamsIngest.java` reads from the Kafka topic using ``Serdes.String()`` for key and a custom JSON Serde for the value.

-.. figure:: images/example_2.png

-Notes:

 - This example uses a few SMTs including one to cast the key to an ``int64``.
 The key uses the ``org.apache.kafka.connect.converters.LongConverter`` provided by `KAFKA-6913 <https://issues.apache.org/jira/browse/KAFKA-6913>`__.

+.. figure:: images/example_2.png

 Example 3: JDBC source connector with SpecificAvro -> Key:String(null) and Value:SpecificAvro
 ---------------------------------------------------------------------------------------------

 - :devx-examples:`Kafka Connect JDBC source connector|connect-streams-pipeline/jdbcspecificavro-connector.properties` produces Avro values, and null ``String`` keys, to a Kafka topic.
 - :devx-examples:`Client application|connect-streams-pipeline/src/main/java/io/confluent/examples/connectandstreams/jdbcspecificavro/StreamsIngest.java` reads from the Kafka topic using ``SpecificAvroSerde`` for the value and then the ``map`` function to convert the stream of messages to have ``Long`` keys and custom class values.

-.. figure:: images/example_3.png

-Notes:

 - This example uses a simple message transformation ``SetSchemaMetadata`` with code that has a fix for `KAFKA-5164 <https://issues.apache.org/jira/browse/KAFKA-5164>`__, allowing the connector to set the namespace in the schema.
 If you do not have the fix for `KAFKA-5164 <https://issues.apache.org/jira/browse/KAFKA-5164>`__, see Example 4 that uses ``GenericAvro`` instead of ``SpecificAvro``.

+.. figure:: images/example_3.png

 Example 4: JDBC source connector with GenericAvro -> Key:String(null) and Value:GenericAvro
 -------------------------------------------------------------------------------------------

 - :devx-examples:`Kafka Connect JDBC source connector|connect-streams-pipeline/jdbcgenericavro-connector.properties` produces Avro values, and null ``String`` keys, to a Kafka topic.
 - :devx-examples:`Client application|connect-streams-pipeline/src/main/java/io/confluent/examples/connectandstreams/jdbcgenericavro/StreamsIngest.java` reads from the Kafka topic using ``GenericAvroSerde`` for the value and then the ``map`` function to convert the stream of messages to have ``Long`` keys and custom class values.

-.. figure:: images/example_3.png

-Notes:

 - This example currently uses ``GenericAvroSerde`` and not ``SpecificAvroSerde`` for a specific reason.
 JDBC source connector currently doesn’t set a namespace when it generates a schema name for the data it is producing to Kafka.
 For ``SpecificAvroSerde``, the lack of namespace is a problem when trying to match reader and writer schema because Avro uses the writer schema name and namespace to create a classname and tries to load this class, but without a namespace, the class will not be found.

+.. figure:: images/example_3.png

 Example 5: Java client producer with SpecificAvro -> Key:Long and Value:SpecificAvro
 ------------------------------------------------------------------------------------